 Would you like to emerge into the light on the other side of your pain and fear?
 Are you brave enough to transform your running by learning new ways to move?

-Registration is currently open for The Balanced Runner System™ Online Camp, a seven-week program done entirely online.
+Registration is currently open for The Balanced Runner System™ Online Camp, a six-week program done entirely online.
 It will help you love running even more than you do now, and know you can keep it for life.

 But for now I want you to just try the recorded lesson I shared above and send me a quick email at email@example.com letting me know what you learned.
 I’m looking forward to hearing!